almostearthling/when-command/README.md

 Please note that the full path to the command has to be used on the first run: in this way **When** can recognize the installation type and set up the icons and shortcuts properly.

+## Tutorial

+There is a tutorial for **When**, which illustrates how to setup the applet to do some simple tasks.
+The examples are very basic, but cover techniques that can be implemented for useful actions, such as:

+* backup files when changes occur
+* work on the filesystem when the workstation is idle.

+The same combinations can be used to perform more complex tasks, using simple scripts and exploiting the right conditions and monitoring system and session events.
+With some effort **When** can be used to automate builds, package software, process documents and images, and so on.
+The tutorial can be found [here](https://github.com/almostearthling/when-command-tutorial): it's a project by itself and should evolve with time.

 ## Advanced features

 ### DBus signal handlers